Cerbenix/Expense_Tracker/README.md

 Features included:
 1. Group creation, upto 10 users per group
 2. Expense addition, select who paid, on what date, the amount and so on
+3. Each expense is tracked and split between the groups members equaly
-3. See groups total balances, track who has settled their debts
+4. See groups total balances, track who has settled their debts